Bo Naylor

-Noah-Gibson "Bo" Naylor (born February 21, 2000) is a Canadian professional baseball catcher for the Cleveland Guardians of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Noah-Gibson James Washington Naylor (born February 21, 2000) is a Canadian professional baseball catcher for the Milwaukee Brewers of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Guardians.
+Naylor was selected by the Cleveland Indians in the first round of the 2018 MLB draft and made his MLB debut in 2022.

 Amateur career

 Naylor attended St. Joan of Arc Catholic Secondary School in Mississauga, Ontario and played for the Canadian junior national baseball team.
 He appeared in the Under Armour All-America Game and the 2017 Under-18 Baseball World Cup, held in Thunder Bay, Ontario.
 He committed to play college baseball for the Texas A&M Aggies.

 Professional career

+Cleveland Guardians

 The Cleveland Indians selected Naylor in the first round, with the 29th pick, in the 2018 Major League Baseball draft.
-He signed with Cleveland, forgoing college ball at Texas A&M, for a $2,578,138 signing bonus.
+He signed with Cleveland, forgoing college ball, for a $2,578,138 signing bonus.
 He played that summer for the Arizona League Indians, with a batting average of .274 with two home runs and 17 runs batted in (RBI) in 33 games played.
 Naylor spent the 2019 season with the Lake County Captains.
 Over 107 games, he batted .243 with 11 home runs, 65 RBI, and 104 strikeouts.